arkadidan/AFSnapshotTesting/README.md

 # AFSnapshotTesting
 Is the world's [fastest library](#1-the-fastest-in-the-world) for creating snapshot tests of your visual components.
 Its main distinguishing feature is the use of [Apple metal computed shaders](https://developer.apple.com/documentation/metal/performing-calculations-on-a-gpu) to enable high-performance parallel `GPU` image analysis algorithms.

-The library offers an alternative testing strategy, as outlined in [cluster analysis](#2-cluster-analysis) which includes a parallel implementation that provides a **200x speed** increase compared to traditional `CPU` implementations.
+- The library offers an alternative testing strategy, as outlined in [cluster analysis](#2-cluster-analysis) which includes a parallel implementation that provides a **200x speed** increase compared to traditional `CPU` implementations.

+- The library also contains improved versions of popular testing strategies (deltaE2000).

-The use of GPU technologies allows to implement more advanced methods of image analysis [cluster analysis](#2-cluster-analysis), but also opens unique opportunities such as creating an accurate difference image [difference image](#features), which helps to identify problem areas.
+- Open unique opportunities such as creating an accurate difference image [difference image](#features), which helps to identify problem areas.
 The difference image is created depending on the chosen algorithm.
 ## Idea of ​​creation
 The idea for the library came from my work on particle simulation using Apple Metal.
 By that time, I already had experience developing an internal corporate tool for snapshot testing and had a solid understanding of the operational features of existing open-source solutions, their technical limitations, and the problems they were designed to solve.